Louise Chéruit

-Early life and career
+Early life

-Many basic facts about the life of Madame Chéruit are uncertain, although recent research shows that her forename was not "Madeleine," as so many traditional fashion resources claim.
-According to the Carnavalet Museum, Mme "Madeleine" Chéruit (Louise Lemaire) was born on 9 June 1866.
+Many basic facts about the life of Chéruit are uncertain, although recent research shows that her forename was not Madeleine, as so many traditional fashion resources claim.
+According to the Carnavalet Museum, she was born as Louise Lemaire on 9 June 1866.
 Vogue magazine described her as "a Louis XVI woman because she has the daintiness, the extravagant tastes, the exquisite charm, and the art of those French ladies who went gaily through the pre-revolution epoch."

-Louise, whose mother was a seamstress, received her early professional training in dressmaking in the late 1880s with Raudnitz & Cie, located in the heart of Paris.
-The salon especially appealed to women who wanted ensembles that exuded an air of youthfulness and simplicity made of the finest fabrics.
-Mme Chéruit’s talent, alongside that of her sister Marie Huet, was such that they ascended to leading positions within the firm.
-On 28 August 1895, Louise married Prosper Chéruit who supported her creative talents and contributed to some business aspects of her early career.
+Her mother was a seamstress and she received her early professional training in dressmaking during the late 1880s with Raudnitz & Cie, located in the heart of Paris.
+The salon especially appealed to women who wanted ensembles that exuded an air of youthfulness and simplicity, made of the finest fabrics.
+Her talent, alongside that of her sister Marie Huet, was such that they ascended to leading positions within the firm.
+On 28 August 1895, she married Prosper Chéruit, who supported her creative talents and contributed to some business aspects of her early career.

-Mme Chéruit notably helped launch the career of Paul Poiret, one of the early twentieth century’s most visionary designers, by buying a collection of twelve of his first designs in 1898.
-By 1900, labels sewn into clothes created at Raudnitz bore the words, Raudnitz & Cie, Huet & Chéruit Srs., 21, Place Vendôme, Paris – with the names of the sisters in more prominent type.
-By 1905, the firm's labels read, Huet & Chéruit, Anc.ne Mon.
-Raudnitz & Cie ("Huet and Chéruit, formerly Mr. Raudnitz and Co.").
+Mme Chéruit notably helped launch the career of Paul Poiret, one of the early twentieth century's most visionary designers, by buying a collection of twelve of his first designs in 1898.
+By 1900, labels sewn into clothes created at Raudnitz bore the words Raudnitz & Cie, Huet & Chéruit Srs., 21, Place Vendôme, Paris – with the names of the sisters in more prominent type.
+By 1905, the firm's labels read Huet & Chéruit, Anc.ne Mon.
+Raudnitz & Cie (French for 'Huet and Chéruit, formerly Mr. Raudnitz and Co.').

-1906-1914
+1906–1914

-The next year, 1906, the fashion house with its more than 100 employees became her own, and was rechristened "Chéruit."
+In 1906, the fashion house with its more than 100 employees became her own, and it was rechristened as 'Chéruit'.
 The salon occupied the distinguished hôtel de Fontpertuis on Place Vendôme, built in the 17th century by Pierre Bullet.
-Louise Cheruit commissioned an architect to expand the premises to serve her growing clientele.
-By 1910 Mme.
-Chéruit was one of the most celebrated designers in Paris, the unveiling of her latest collections closely followed by the press, her image drawn by leading artists, and her name mentioned by the ubiquitous Marcel Proust in his Remembrance of Things Past.
+Cheruit commissioned an architect to expand the premises to serve her growing clientele.
+By 1910, Chéruit was one of the most celebrated designers in Paris, the unveiling of her latest collections closely followed by the press, her image drawn by leading artists, and her name mentioned by the ubiquitous Marcel Proust in his Remembrance of Things Past.

 As one of the leaders of French style, Chéruit and her house of couture took fashion from the Belle Époque through the Jazz Age.
 In 1910, one reporter wrote glowingly, "With taste, so original, so fine, and so personal, Madame Chéruit has placed her house of fashion at the first rank, not only in Paris, but in the entire world."
 During her career, Chéruit refined for her aristocratic clientele the creative excesses of some of her contemporaries, offering soft, feminine, richly ornamented dresses which helped transition the couture industry from the glamour of high fashion to the reality of ready-to-wear.